cajacko/writing/writing/forgetting.md

 It's not your fault when you forget to turn up to board game night.

-It's not your fault when you absentmindedly went 4 weeks without washing you bedding.
+It's not your fault when you absentmindedly go 4 weeks without washing your bedding.

-It's not your fault when you promised to get some more dog flea treatment, didn't, and 1 month later are living with an entire mob of fleas, lead by the big one called Klaus.
+It's not your fault when you promise to get some more dog flea treatment, don't, and 1 month later are living with an entire mob of fleas, led by the big one you call Klaus.

 Well...it is your fault.
 But not for forgetting.
 Remembering the minutia of life is not what humans were built for.
 This is why we made machines 🤖.
 So let's put them to work, even for the little things.